elucian/bee/draft/builder.md

 ## Logic Qualifiers

-In logic, quantification specifies the specimen in domain that satisfy a condition.
-The two most common quantifiers are: "for all" and "there exists".
+Logic quantification verify a domain to satisfy a condition.
+The two most common quantifiers are: "all" and "exists".

+**symbols:**
-Universal quantifier "all" is ∀, a rotated letter A, and for the existential quantifier "exists" is ∃, a rotated letter E.
+* Universal quantifier "all" is ∀, a rotated letter A
+* Existential quantifier "exists" is ∃, a rotated letter E

-Qualifiers can be used as logical expressions in statements: { when, if }.
+Qualifiers can be used as logical expressions in statements: { when, if, while etc. }.

 **example:**
 ```